Towards a Scalable Proof Engine: A Performant Prototype Rewriting Primitive for Coq: Building a Rewriter

 Function types are handled as in a simple denotational semantics, while base types receive the perhaps-counterintuitive treatment that the result of ``executing'' one is a syntactic expression of the same type.
 We write $\texttt{expr}(b)$ for the metalanguage type of object-language syntax trees of type $b$, relying on a type family $\texttt{expr}$.

 Now the core of NbE, shown in \autoref{fig:nbe}, is a pair of dual functions reify and reflect, for converting back and forth between syntax and semantics of the object language, defined by primitive recursion on type syntax.
-We split out analysis of term syntax in a separate function reduce, defined by primitive recursion on term syntax, when usually this functionality would be mixed in with reflect.
-The reason for this choice will become clear when we extend NbE.
+We split out analysis of term syntax in a separate function reduce, defined by primitive recursion on term syntax.
+Usually this functionality would be mixed in with reflect, which typically does not need to be recursive over type syntax when constants $c$ can be listed explicitly.
+The reason for this choice will become clear when we extend NbE to perform rewriting only on fully-applied constants whose $\eta$-long forms do require recursion over type syntax.

 We write $v$ for object-language variables and $x$ for metalanguage (Coq) variables, and we overload $\lambda$ notation using the metavariable kind to signal whether we are building a host $\lambda$ or a $\lambda$ syntax tree for the embedded language.
 The crucial first clause for reduce replaces object-language variable $v$ with fresh metalanguage variable $x$, and then we are somehow tracking that all free variables in an argument to reduce must have been replaced with metalanguage variables by the time we reach them.
 We reveal in \autoref{sec:PHOAS} the encoding decisions that make all the above legitimate, but first let us see how to integrate use of the rewriting operation from the previous section.
 To fuse NbE with rewriting, we only modify the constant case of \texttt{reduce}.
 First, we bind our specialized decision-tree engine (which rewrites \emph{at the root of an AST only}) under the name rewrite-head.